This post may contain affiliate links which won’t change your price but will share some commission.

 Step 5: Boil the noodles separately, according to instructions.
 Once cooked, rinse with cold water to remove starch.
 Add noodles to a bowl.
-Remove a carrot and piece of chicken from the broth, cut it up and add it to your bowl.
-Ladle the broth into your bowl; first letting it pass through a with a meshed strainer.
+Remove a carrot and piece of chicken from the broth, cut it up, and add it to your bowl.
+Ladle the broth into your bowl; first letting it pass through with a meshed strainer.
 Add chopped parsley and serve.

 Other Famous European Soups To Try